-Harmonization of each component across the income tax withholding statutes and the unemployment insurance tax assessment statutes of all states will simplify the compliance process and administration of reporting for large and intra-state employers and small single state employers alike.
+unemployment insurance tax assessment statutes of all states will simplify the compliance process and administration of reporting for large and intra-state employers and small single state employers alike.
 This act harmonizes the definition of wages for income tax withholding purposes by excluding the same components of compensation from withholding of taxes in all states that have an income tax.
 It also harmonizes the definition of wages for unemployment insurance assessment purposes by excluding the same components of compensation from the unemployment insurance tax wage base in all states.
-Additionally, for those states that have by the exclusion of the same components of compensation from both wage bases.
-The act creates substantial conformity of definitions, and thus simplification, between an adopting substantial conformity of those wage bases among the States7.
+Additionally, for those states that have an income tax as well as unemployment insurance the definition of wages will be harmonized by the exclusion of the same components of compensation from both wage bases.
+The act creates substantial conformity of definitions, and thus simplification, between an adopting State's income tax wage base and its unemployment insurance wage base as well as substantial conformity of those wage bases among the States7.